MariusNielsen/MariusNielsen.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Header 1

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+# Who am I

+I am a second year Masters student at the math department at the University of Copenhagen.
+My main interests are (higher) category theory, stable and chromatic homotopy theory and homological algebra.

+Please feel free to contact me on marius1811 (at) hotmail (dot) com

-## Header 2
+## Writing

 > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.

-### Header 3
+### CV

 ```js
 // Javascript code with syntax highlighting.